 4. recorded upon any form, including but not limited to papers, maps, films, prints, discs, drives, memory sticks, and other information systems.

-E. System of Record – A “System of Record” is Institutional Information that is designated by a Data Steward as representing official values of the University.
+G. “System of Record” – Institutional Data that are designated by a Data Steward as representing official values of the University.
 Official values are the data designated as the most accurate representation of the meaning and context of Institutional Data elements, which are recorded as facts.
 Official values are not necessarily the originally entered values, and as such, a System of Record may not necessarily be the system where values are originally entered.
 When questions arise over the meaning or interpretation of data elements or their values, the System of Record is used to resolve discrepancies.

 III.
 Executive Policy

 A. POLICY STATEMENT